bhisaac/5eFP/5eFP-SRD.md

 |3⛁|Inspired Failure (Cooldown)|You gain inspiration after resolving a critical failure.|
 |3⛁|Inspired Support (Cooldown)|...|

+### Inspired Support (Cooldown)

-**_Inspired Support (Cooldown)_.** If a game feature helps you succeed when you would have otherwise failed, you gain inspiration at the end of your turn.
+If a game feature helps you succeed when you would have otherwise failed, you gain inspiration at the end of your turn.

 # Alignment